 - Core subject training in Maths, Science and English (pedagogy and subject knowledge)

-- Foundation subject training (History, Geography, Music, PE, Art and Design, Computing)
+- Foundation subject training (History, Geography, Music, PE, Art and Design, Design and Technology and Computing)

 - Systematic synthetic phonics

 - Self-care strategies for staff and children

 - How to gain employment - first posts

 - Early years foundation stage